12th May 2022

 Generic PrEP costs around £40 for 30 tablets (one month's supply for daily dosing but longer for event-based dosing).
 Generics contain the same active ingredients as branded meds, but cost 90% less (examples of generics include Ricovir-EM by Mylan and Tenvir-EM by Cipla).
 Just make sure that they contain both TDF and FTC.

 If you are considering buying PrEP online, you will still need to talk to your sexual health clinic.
 They will give you advice on how to safely take PrEP.
 They will also help you to get the tests that you need, such as for HIV and kidney function checks.
-YorsexualHealth can undertake monitoring and testing for those who are taking PrEP outside of the trial.
+YorSexualHealth can undertake monitoring and testing for those who are taking PrEP bought online.

 What tests do I need before/when I'm taking PrEP?